THE YOLK is a modular browser for data driven applications

 Combining Electron, Elasticsearch and AngularJS affords developers a familiar environment and a framework which accepts modular, drop-in applications.

 Player is The Yolk's first default application and a seriously fun music player.
 It searches for music sources locally, on Youtube and the Internet Archive and then does it's magic by constructing rich metadata from Musicbrainz, Wikipedia, Discogs and other sources.This is an endless, free, legal jukebox that provides an unique experience exploring and enjoying your musical taste.and Download

 "Aesop" is an editorial framework for creating multimedia rich stories in a format inspired by "The Guardian"'s Firestorm.

 It has an intuitive editorial interface that makes it easy to grab multimedia resources straight from the web and implement it into your story.

-Embed code into any website and your storys can come alive across the web.and testdrive
+Easily embed your story into any website and it can come alive across the web.and testdrive

 "City" is a proof of concept product that provides a framework for the presentation and consumption of geospatial information.
 It is targeted at organisations such as town and city councils and aims to allow them to open up data about the city to a wide audience and enable a transparent planning dialouge.